blafleur327/music-calculators/README.md

 Included:
 ------
 <ul>
   <li>A pitch-class/beat-class calculator centered around a clockface diagram.
 It includes results such as: Normal and Prime Form, Interval Class and Index Vector, and a Maximal Evenness check.
+It also permits superset and subset selection, with the subset allowing T<sub><em>n</em></sub>, T<sub><em>n</em></sub>I, and M<sub><em>n</em></sub> operations if the result is included in the prevailing superset.
   </li>
   <li>A serialism/matrix calculator that is searchable for adjacent elements or a specific set-class.
 It returns results for generalized n-chordal combinatoriality, derivation, and all-interval status.
+Row-form selection will highlight ordinal invariance between each of the selected forms.
   </li>
   A glossary of terminology.
 Many of these definitions are my own, but often include examples and/or links to papers/webpages with additional information.
   <li>